w3c/webextensions/proposals/dark_mode_extension_icons.md

 ### Manifest File Changes

-1. Any icon object that does not contain a "color_scheme" key will apply to all available options, e.g. both "light" and "dark".
+1. Any icon group that does not contain a "color_scheme" key will apply to all available options, e.g. both "light" and "dark".

 1. If icon_variants contain an icon object with matching conditions, the first